Doll Clothes

 Ashley was looking for the cat.

 She sat on the ugly carpet of the new house with its diamond pattern in every shade of brown, flipping through the pages of the photo album.
-Emptying the boxes of books onto the shelf had been her job but it was too dull.
-What seven year old would not go leafing through photos in lieu of doing a chore?
-On the spine of one thick binder was a tattered square of masking tape with 1975-80 written on it in a hasty black marker.
+Tasked with emptying the boxes of books onto the shelf became too dull.
+What seven-year-old would not go leafing through photos instead of doing a chore?
+One of the thick binder held a tattered square of yellowing masking tape.
+1975-80, was written on it in a hasty black marker.

 This album was all too tempting as it held the promise of her baby pictures.

 In hand-me -down shorts and a tank top, Ashley was all sharp shoulders, pointy elbows, and knobby knees folded there on the floor on the first weekend of summer break of 1981.
 Freckles at all of her corners had sprouted up over the last few days.
-There was no more space on her face evident by the smattering that covered her eyelids.
+With no more space on her face, the smattering had taken to her eyelids.
 Her skin wasn’t tanned as much as it was consumed by the less pale dots.

-“Then, my little sister was molested,” was witty Deborah’s quick response.
-Voicing her not always appropriate or appreciated opinion was an unfortunate side effect of her attention seeking disorder.
-Often such comments came at the expense of her little sister.
+To which Debora responded, “Then, my little sister was molested,” with that self proclaimed wittiness.
+Voicing her not always appropriate or appreciated opinion was an unfortunate symptom of her attention seeking disorder.
+In other words, middle-child syndrome.
+Often, such comments came at the expense of her little sister.

-An odd feeling sort of blurred her edges.
+An odd feeling crinkled at the corners of thought and blurred the edges.
 She shifted as if uncertain of the floor beneath her.
 The breath in her lungs got hot as she flipped back through the pages.
 She didn’t know what she was looking for until she saw it.
-Three pages back, she had glanced over a photo that now held her undivided attention.
-Her mom was sitting on the edge of the bed reading to Debra as a tiny Ashley layed on her stomach in the background.
-Too small to be the main focus and too young to even lift her head, the baby Ashley wore red pants and a strawberry printed shirt.
+Three pages back, her green eyes skated over a photo that now held her undivided attention.
+Her mom was sitting on the edge of the bed reading to Debra as a tiny Ashley lay on her stomach in the background.
+Too small to be the focus and too young to even lift her head, the baby Ashley wore red pants, and a strawberry printed shirt.
 She couldn’t understand what she was seeing or why it held her in place.
 She only knew that something fractured in that moment.

 The idea was so inconceivable that it hurt her brain.
-She tried blinking and squinting around it but it was like a clog in a drain stopping all flow of thought.
-The next thing she knew she was scanning pictures looking for the cat.
-Had her sister dressed Fiskis, the cat in her clothes too?
+She tried blinking and squinting around it, but it was like a clog in a drain, stopping all flow of thought.
+The next thing she knew, she was scanning pictures, looking for the cat.
+Had her sister dressed Fiskiss, the ferial farm rescue in her clothes too?

-It was hard enough being the youngest of three, but to then learn that her station in life was equal to or less than the doll’s existence had cracked something, the lense of her rose coloured glasses maybe.
+It was hard enough being the youngest of three, but to learn that her station in life was equal to or less than the doll’s existence had cracked something; the lense of her rose-coloured glasses, maybe.

 “No really mom, or am I wearing Debra’s doll clothes?”

-After lining the shelf above the washing machine with the bottles of cleaner she had brought down, Ashley’s mother returned to the stairs.
+After lining the shelf above the washing machine with the bottles of cleaner she brought down, Ashley’s mother returned to the stairs.
 “Don’t be long.
-We will be setting up your room next,” and she disappeared to the main level of the bungalow.
+We will set up your room next,” and she disappeared to the main level of the bungalow.

-By your room she meant the one that Debra and Ashley would be sharing just as they had in the old house.
+By ‘your room,’ she meant the one that Debra and Ashley would share, just as they had in the old house.

-Ashley had been named after her mother because for lack of imagination she had been named after her father’s favorite women; his wife, his mother and his grandmother.
+Ashley was named after her mother because, for lack of imagination, she was named after her father’s favorite women; his wife, his mother, and his grandmother.
 You would think that such an honour would be reserved for the eldest.
-But no. Ashley shared a room with her sister, owned nothing but hand me down clothing and had just discovered that even those she borrowed from her sister’s doll.
+But no. Ashley Margaret Rose shared a room with her sister, owned nothing but hand-me-down clothing, and had just discovered that even those she borrowed from her sister’s doll.

 There were no boundaries.
-Ashley had no distinct outline, she was just a blur with no features, form, or purpose.
-An inconvenient after thought as a way to maintain the rule of threes.
+Ashley had no distinct outline.
+She was just a blur with no features, form, or purpose.
+An inconvenient after thought to maintain the rule of threes.
 Both of her parents were the eldest of three who knew no better than to repeat the tradition.
 Was it out of obligation?
 After the first two, why not just get a dog?
-She felt like a pretense with no real identity.
+She felt like a pretense, with no real identity.

-Suddenly the move seemed less exciting.
+Suddenly, the move seemed less exciting.
 Their room was at the end of the hall.
 From its doorway, Ashley watched as Debra labored to stretch a long piece of tape through the not-quite middle of the carpet.
 Ever the opportunist, she had already arranged the furniture.
 But everything seemed lopsided.
-Entitled as only an older sister could be, Debra’s side of the room had the desk and two thirds of the dresser as well as the window, the closet, and the door.
-A bed pushed into a corner of bear walls and one stack of drawers was carved out for Ashley according to the line of tape.
-Good thing she expected no less.
+Entitled as only an older sister could be, Debra’s side of the room had the desk and two-thirds of the dresser, as well as the window, the closet, and the door.
+A bed pushed into a corner of bare walls and one stack of drawers was carved out for Ashley according to the line of tape.
+It was a good thing that she hadn’t come to expect anything more.

 Leave a Reply